-The nine incumbent directors, Barbara L. Brasier, Daniel Cooperman, Dr. Stephen H. Lockhart, Steven J. Orlando, Ronna E. Romney, Richard M. Schapiro, Dale B. Wolf, Richard C. Zoretic, and Joseph M. Zubretsky, have been nominated by the Board, upon recommendation of the corporate governance and nominating committee, for re-election as directors.
-All directors will be elected for a one-year term expiring at the annual meeting of stockholders in 2023.
+The nine incumbent directors, Barbara L. Brasier, Daniel Cooperman, Dr. Stephen H. Lockhart, Steven J. Orlando, Ronna E. Romney, Richard M. Schapiro, Dale B. Wolf, Richard C. Zoretic, and Joseph M. Zubretsky, have been nominated by the Board, upon recommendation of the corporate governance and nominating committee, for reelection as directors to serve for a one-year term expiring at the annual meeting of stockholders in 2024.

 The Board believes that each of the director nominees possesses the requisite qualifications, skills, experience, and expertise to oversee and to provide strategic counsel and advice to the Company.
 In addition, each of the director nominees, except Mr. Zubretsky, the Company's president and chief executive officer, meets the independence standards contained in the New York Stock Exchange ("NYSE") corporate governance rules and Molina Healthcare's Corporate Governance Guidelines.
-For a summary of the director nominees, including their respective qualifications, skills, and experience, please see the information below provided under the captions, "Business Experience" and "Skills and Qualifications," next to each director nominee's name.
+For a summary of the director nominees, including their respective qualifications, skills, and experience, please see the information below provided under the captions, "Information About Director Nominees" and "Additional Information About Directors."